With a CollegeXpress profile, you can:

 South Field, a grassy area in the heart of Columbia University's Morningside Heights campus, was once an athletic field where Lou Gehrig played baseball for Columbia.

-Columbia University alumni founded several major publishing houses, such as Harcourt Brace, Random House, Alfred A. Knopf, and Simon & Schuster.
+Columbia University alumni founded several major publishing houses, including Harcourt Brace, Random House, Alfred A. Knopf, and Simon & Schuster.

 Though Harvard University prohibits filming on campus, the same flyover shot of the school appears in the movies Road Trip and Old School.